muratk3n/thirdwave/en/tweets/2020/week6.md

 They did not want US leave ME.
 US was abt to do its pivot to Asia then.
-Also the Pentagon missing money became a thing, an audit was coming, in fact this was the last thing Rummy said publicly before 9/11 (he said it in 9/10).
+Also the Pentagon missing money became a thing, an audit was coming, in fact this was the last thing Rummy said publicly before 9/11, the day before on 9/10.

 If allies can trigger a whole new insurgency in the form ISIS, couldnt they knock down a few buildings?

-Ok - maybe not the known leaders of allies, but definitely a combo of their deep states.
+Not necessarily the known leaders of allies, but possibly a combo of their deep states.

 *2020-2-8 9:0:53*